Becheler/Becheler.github.io/my_collections/_quetzal-coaltl-tutorials/3-migration-between-two-demes.md

 ### Implementing a local growth process

+The Quetzal-CoalTL ```demography``` module allows to represent two quantities of importance for the coalescence process:
-Quetzal allow to represent the number of individuals in deme $x$ at time $t$ by any function of space and time: constant functions, uniform, stochastic or deterministic forms are all possible.
+- the number of individuals in deme $x$ at time $t$ by any function of space and time: constant functions, uniform, stochastic or deterministic forms are all possible.